 The Inventory Reckoning: When Misalignment Becomes Visible

-It is the accumulated proof that demand, supply, and distribution no longer align – the visible corpse of the old shipment-driven model and the new threshold for execution-led growth.
+Inventory is not a backlog.
+It is a verdict.
+It is the accumulated proof that demand, supply, and distribution no longer align, the visible corpse of the old shipment-driven model and the new threshold for execution-led growth.

 Inventory is what remains when alignment fails.